Education and qualifications:

-How has professional registration as an IEng benefitted your career?
+In what ways has registration benefitted your career?

-I believe my IEng qualification helped me to gain my current job in Oman as it made me stand out from my colleagues at work.
-I also feel that the skills and attributes I have developed whilst gaining professional registration will help me to collaborate better with my peers working in the industry.
+I believe my IEng qualification has been helping me with my current job in Oman, as it made me stand out from my colleagues at work.
+I also feel that the skills and attributes I have developed whilst gaining professional registration will also help me to collaborate better with my peers working in the industry.

-How does your employer benefit from you being an IEng?
+How does your employer benefit from your professional registration?

 I believe the main benefit to my employer is that I try to implement the core skills and best practice procedures I have learned while working towards professional registration.
-If I believe a system could be improved then I will seek to address this.
-Professionally qualified engineers commit to proactively managing their continuing professional development and my professional qualification also strengthens my CV, which is an advantage to my employer when bidding for projects.
+If I believe a system could be improved, then I will seek to address this.
+Professionally qualified engineers commit to proactively managing their Continuing Professional Development (CPD) and my professional qualification also strengthens my CV, which is an advantage to my employer when bidding for projects.